Harry Potter and the Cursed Child

 Scorpius

-This production marks Harry’s professional debut.
+This production marks Kai’s professional debut.

 Dewayne Jameson Adams